eludi/arcajs/doc/PACKAGING.md

 arcajs apps can use the [localStorage API](https://developer.mozilla.org/docs/Web/API/Window/localStorage), as also provided by modern web browsers.

+If a particular app needs full filesystem read/write access or other functionality provided by the operating system, it is possible to extend arcajs with native modules.
+The modules directory contains an example for such a native module written in C called fs.c .
+The arcajs makefile contains exemplary directives for compiling this source file into a shared library.
+This is however an advanced topic beyond the main scope of arcajs and therefore not officially supported.

 ## Packaging

 Starting arcajs apps via command line parameters is convenient during